google/dv360-duplicator/README.md

 # DV360 Duplicator: Copy DV360 Campaigns Easy

-Do you often copy DV360 Campaigns, Line Items, YouTube Ads, etc. but with small adjustments in them and it takes a lot of your time?
+Do you often need to replicate DV360 Campaigns, Line Items, YouTube Ads, etc. with small adjustments?
+Is it time consuming?
 Then this solution is for you.

 "DV360 Duplicator" is a custom DV360 solution that allows to duplicate existing marketing campaigns and adjust their settings in Google Sheets.
 Our solution